 - Longer journeys - the South of France, for example, can involve rushed transfers between stations or more than two transfers.

-- Train stations can be exciting but they can also be hectic and confusing depending upon your point of view, how much time you have between trains and the languages you speak.
+- Train stations can be exciting but they can also be hectic and confusing depending on your point of view, how much time you have between trains and the languages you speak.

 - Waiting areas at Paris Gare du Nord have limited seating and poor food options.

 A large number of airlines fly from Paris's two airports - Charles de Gaulle/Roissy Aeroport and Orly Aeroport - to destinations all over the UK.
 Airlines and airline routes change from time to time.
-In 2016, these were the companies and the most popular direct routes.
-Many other airlines offer routes that involve multiple stops:
+Here are some of the airline companies offering direct routes as of 2019.
+Many other airlines offer routes that involve multiple stops.

-- London Heathrow - British Airways to Paris Charles de Gaulle and Paris Orly, Air France to Paris Charles de Gaulle
+- London Heathrow - British Airways to Paris Charles de Gaulle, Air France to Paris Charles de Gaulle

-- London Luton - easyjet to Paris Charles de Gaulle, Transavia to Paris Orly
+- London Luton - EasyJet to Paris Charles de Gaulle

 - Aberdeen - Air France to Charles de Gaulle